-Net cash of \$1.5 million was generated from financing activities during the year ended December 30, 2012, primarily as a result of \$15.3 million of contributions from Oil States, partially offset by \$14.1 million of term loan and other debt repayments.
-Net cash of \$69.4 million was generated from financing activities during the year ended December 30, 2012, primarily as a result of \$132.0 million of borrowings from Oil States, partially offset by \$38.1 million of repayments of revolving credit facilities and \$17.2 million of distributions to Oil States.
 Net cash of \$27.0 million was used in financing activities during the nine months ended September 30, 2013, primarily as a result of the repayment of all amounts outstanding under our Canadian term loan and repayments under our Australian credit facility, partially offset by contributions from Oil States.
 Net cash of \$9.0 million was used in financing activities during the nine months ended September 30, 2012, primarily as a result of repayments on our Canadian term loan and Australian credit facility, payment of financing costs related to the Australian credit facility and the repayment of the remaining outstanding balance of a note with the former owners of Mountain West, partially offset by contributions from Oil States.

-To provide us with additional liquidity following the spin-off, we anticipate that we will enter into a credit facility with availability in Canada, Australia and the U.S., as further described below.
-Upon the closing of the spin-off, we expect to enter into a \$[●] million, [●]-year credit facility.
-Borrowings under our credit facility are expected to fund the anticipated cash distribution of \$750.0 million to Oil States at closing as well as for general corporate purposes.
-We believe that cash on hand, cash flow from operations and available borrowings under our new credit facility will be sufficient to meet our liquidity needs in the coming twelve months.
+To provide us with additional liquidity following the spin-off, we anticipate that we will enter into credit facilities in Canada, Australia and the U.S. We believe that cash on hand, cash flow from operations and available borrowings under our new credit facilities will be sufficient to meet our liquidity needs in the coming twelve months.
 If our plans or assumptions change, or are inaccurate, or if we make further acquisitions, we may need to raise additional capital.
 Acquisitions have been, and our management believes acquisitions will continue to be, a key element of our business strategy.
 The timing, size or success of any acquisition effort and the associated potential capital commitments are unpredictable and uncertain.
 We may seek to fund all or part of any such efforts with proceeds from debt and/or equity issuances.
 Our ability to obtain capital for additional projects to implement our growth strategy over the longer term will depend upon our future operating performance, financial condition and, more broadly, on the availability of equity and debt financing.
 Capital availability will be affected by prevailing conditions in our industry, the global economy, the global financial markets and other factors, many of which are beyond our control.
 In addition, such additional debt service requirements could be based on higher interest rates and shorter maturities and could impose a significant burden on our results of operations and financial condition, and the issuance of additional equity securities could result in significant dilution to stockholders.